Welcome to the Planning Department

 Education Development Charges (EDCs)

-The Waterloo Catholic District School Board (WCDSB) and the Waterloo Region District School Board (WRDSB) have education development charge (EDC) by-laws in place across the Regional Municipality of Waterloo.
-Lower tier municipalities collect EDCs on behalf of both school boards at the time of building permit issuance.
+Both the WCDSB and the Waterloo Region District School Board (WRDSB) have EDC by-laws in place across the Region of Waterloo.
+Lower-tier municipalities collect EDCs on behalf of both school boards when building permits are issued.

 Do I Have to Pay a Fee?

 Unlike some municipalities, the board does not have area-specific exemptions (e.g., core area redevelopment).
+Freezes and deferrals available under the Development Charges Act do not apply to EDCs.

 Demolition or Redevelopment Credits